premAI-io/state-of-open-source-ai/eval-datasets.md

 #### Massive Text Embedding Benchmark

-[Massive Text Embedding Benchmark Leaderboard](https://huggingface.co/spaces/mteb/leaderboard) is a framework designed to revolutionise the assessment of text embedding models across a diverse array of tasks in the realm of NLP.
-Text embeddings, encoding semantic information into vector representations, hold immense significance in NLP, facilitating efficient text processing for tasks ranging from clustering to text classification.
-MTEB's significance lies in its capacity to aid users in identifying the most suitable embedding model for a multitude of real-world tasks.
-Comprising an expansive collection of 129 datasets across eight tasks, and supporting up to 113 languages, MTEB is truly massive and multilingual.
+[Massive Text Embedding Benchmark Leaderboard](https://huggingface.co/spaces/mteb/leaderboard) empowers users to discover the most appropriate {term}`embedding <Embedding>` model for a wide range of real-world tasks.
+It achieves this by offering an extensive set of 129 datasets spanning eight different tasks and supporting as many as 113 languages.

 ```{figure} https://static.premai.io/book/eval-datasets-mteb-leaderboard.png
 ---